Large deviations for the 3D dimer model: Measures with boundary mean current

 Recall that $\Prob^{s}$ denotes the set of $\threeeven$-invariant probability measures on dimer tilings of $\Z^3$ of mean current $s=(s_1,s_2,s_3)$.
 We add subscripts $G$ and $e$ to denote Gibbs and ergodic measures respectively.
 Consider the group

 Let $\mc P_{\text{loz}}$ denote the space of probability measures on dimer tilings of the slab $L_0$ (i.e.\ lozenge tilings) which are invariant under the $\m Z_{\text{loz}}$ action.
 The \textit{slope} of a measure $\rho$ on lozenge tilings is the triple $s=(s_1,s_2,s_3)$ of expected densities of the three types of lozenges with respect to $\rho$.
-A lozenge tiling slope satisfies $s_1,s_2,s_3\geq 0$ and $s_1+s_2+s_3=1$. {Chapter 4!$\Z_{\text{loz}},\mc P_{\text{loz}}$ - the space of invariant probability measures on the space of lozenge tilings/ dimer tilings of the hexagonal lattice} We abuse notation slightly and write $s(\mu)$ to mean the mean current or slope depending on what space $\mu$ is a measure on.
+A lozenge tiling slope satisfies $s_1,s_2,s_3\geq 0$ and $s_1+s_2+s_3=1$.\symindex{Chapter 4!$\Z_{\text{loz}},\mc P_{\text{loz}}$ - the space of invariant probability measures on the space of lozenge tilings/ dimer tilings of the hexagonal lattice} \symindex{Chapter 4!$s(\mu)$ - an abuse of notation specific to this section where it also represents the slope of lozenge tilings}\termindex{Chapter 4!slope for lozenge tilings}

+We abuse notation slightly and write $s(\mu)$ to mean the mean current or slope depending on what space $\mu$ is a measure on.
 To reduce notation issues, for the rest of the subsection we denote measures on dimer tilings of $\m Z^3$ by $\mu$ or $\nu$ and measures on lozenge tilings by $\rho$ or $\lambda$.